Peptis/rofi-home-assistant/README.md

 * [`hass-cli`](https://github.com/home-assistant-ecosystem/home-assistant-cli)
 * [`jq`](https://stedolan.github.io/jq/)

+Note that the script relies on `HASS_SERVER` and `HASS_TOKEN` environment variables.
+There's a note in the `bin/rofi-hass` file about how to set these so they can be accessed via a login shell (required if calling from i3).

 ## Usage
 Run `bin/rofi-hass-toggle` to get a popup to select which state to toggle.
 The selected state will be toggled on selection.